orb-community/orb-website/docs/docs.md

         ns1labs/orb-agent:develop
         ```

-    === "You may want to run more than one agent on the same network and for that you must specify different ports for them, since only one agent is allowed to run per port.
-By default, the agent container runs on port *10853*, but this value can be set through the environment variable `ORB_BACKENDS_PKTVISOR_API_PORT`"
+    === "You may want to run more than one agent on the same node and for that you must specify different pktvisor control ports for them, since the containers run in host networking mode, only one is allowed to run per port.
+By default, the pktvisor control port runs on port *10853*, but this value can be set through the environment variable `ORB_BACKENDS_PKTVISOR_API_PORT`"

         ``` shell